penguab/AAGMEx_Aging_Network/README.md

 ## Description

 The co-expression networks for different tissues were uniformly processed by the MEGENA pipeline.
 The gene expressions were generated from the normalized microarray datasets from the AAGMEx cohort.
-Metabolime was profiled by untargeted liquid chromatography-mass spectrometry.
+Metabolome was profiled by untargeted liquid chromatography-mass spectrometry.

 For each tissue, three files were shared for the network results.